E-M-McCormick/multiREG/README.md

         indicating the relevant outcome variable.
 Red paths represent positive weights and blue paths represent negative weights.
         Contemporaneous paths are solid and lagged paths are dashed.
+        Will only be created if interactions are specified.

 # **FAQ**